 Hours of Operation Child care hours of operation are from 0600-1800, Monday through Friday for the Child Development Centers.
 The School Age Care (SAC) program operates from 0600-1800 when school is in session.
 During breaks, SAC is in operation from 0600-1800, Monday through Friday.
-Currently, CYP is not providing extended care.
+At this time, CYP is not providing extended care.